justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/customizing-your-product-with-product-options/README.md

 1. Navigate to the _Control Panel_ → _Commerce_ → _Products_.
 1. Click the _Products_ tab.
 1. Click on any product listed there.
-For example, if the Minium.com accelerator was used to create the site, one sample product is the _Torque Converters_.
+For example, if the Minium accelerator was used to create the site, one sample product is the _Torque Converters_.

     <img src="./images/03.png" width="700px">